srikarsharma16/earthquake-data-analysis/README.md

 - **Data Cleaning**: Includes a Jupyter notebook (`quakes-clean.ipynb`) for preprocessing raw earthquake data.
 - **Insights Generation**: Leverages the `quakes-insights.ipynb` notebook to generate insights from the cleaned dataset.
 - **Advanced Visualizations**: Created in `quakes-plots.ipynb`, including bar charts, scatter plots, and heatmaps.
+- **Exploratory Analysis and Testing**: The `quakes-workings.ipynb` notebook serves as a workspace for testing ideas, performing exploratory data analysis (EDA), and prototyping new features or visualizations.

 ## Installation